ACROSS-Lab/GAMA-Code-Generator/README.md

     print('----------------------------------------------------------------------')
 ```
 - **ii.
 Run python script**
-This will generate output for list of prompts in `./inference/input.txt`.
+This will generate output for bunch of prompts in `./inference/input.txt`.
 You can change the prompt by edit `input.txt` file.
 ```
 python ./inference/python/command-line-inference.py
 ```